Subject leaders: Miss Hodges and Mrs Jackson

 - These short, sharp lessons last 15-20 minutes daily and have been designed to ensure children quickly catch up to age-related expectations in reading.

 Ways to help at home

-Your child will bring home books carefully matched to their phonic understanding.
-They will be changed up to twice a week in order to encourage accelerated progression whilst giving pupils the opportunity to read, and reread, for fluency and understanding.
+Your child will bring home books carefully matched to their phonics knowledge.
+They will be changed weekly in order to encourage accelerated progression whilst giving pupils the opportunity to read, and reread, for fluency and comprehension.
 Our aim is for children to read the same book 3 times at home following the same procedures as in school.

 If you have any questions at all about your child’s reading, do not hesitate to ask your class teacher.

 From Year 2 upwards, the use of whole class reading support children’s development and use of language and vocabulary as well as their comprehension skills.
 Our approach ensures that children are able to explore a range of fiction, non-fiction and poetry.

 When the pupils enter year 2, group-reading sessions are reduced and whole-class reading lessons are introduced.
 Alongside this, all pupils have their own individual reading book.
 This is matched closely with the pupil’s phonic knowledge and is taken home every evening.

 In KS2, whole-class reading lessons are daily.
 Twice a week sessions are centred around a high-quality text chosen by the class teacher, often linking closely with the overarching topic within their class.
 Three times a week, sessions use linked texts which expose children to extracts from a range of literature to give them a rich reading diet.
 Specific reading skills are then explicitly taught and practised.
 While reading skills are being taught explicitly, the reading content is always relevant, inspiring and purposeful and becomes the driver for developing wider subject knowledge.